 Changes to the Company's production or development schedules may impact suppliers so that they initiate claims under their respective contracts for financial compensation.
 However the robust, long-term nature of the contracts and a structured process to manage such claims, limits the Company's exposure.
-Despite these mitigation measures, this could still result in a negative impact on the financial condition and results of operations of the Company.
+Despite these mitigation measures, there could still result in a negative impact on the financial condition and results of operations of the Company.

 As the Company's global sourcing footprint extends, some suppliers (or their sub-tier suppliers) may have production facilities located in countries that are exposed to socio-political unrest or natural disasters which could interrupt deliveries.
-Country-based risk assessment (including of applicable laws and regulations) is performed by the Company to monitor such exposures and to ensure that appropriate mitigation plans or fall-back solutions are available for deliveries from suppliers considered to be at risk.
-Despite these measures, the Company remains exposed to interrupted deliveries from suppliers impacted by such events and/or regulations, which could have a negative effect on the financial condition and results of operations of the Company.
+Country-based risk assessment is applied by the Company to monitor such exposures and to ensure that appropriate mitigation plans or fall-back solutions are available for deliveries from zones considered to be at risk.
+Despite these measures, the Company remains exposed to interrupted deliveries from suppliers impacted by such events, which could have a negative effect on the financial condition and results of operations of the Company.